-under the term direct-drive we understand a turntable where the platter is connected directly to the motor, or even forms a integral part of the motor.
+under the term direct-drive we understand a turntable where the platter is connected directly to the rotor of a motor, or even forms a integral part of the rotor.

 The rotational speed of the platter equals the rotational speed of the motor.

 The direct drive is the pinnacle of all turntable drives.

 At the same You find in the surrounding field comments like plastic-bomber, cheap-drive, and inferior-to-belt-drives.

 Now there´s no such thing as the direct drive, as there is no the belt drive.